Peterson Prairie Cabin

 Directions

-From Vancouver, take Highway 14 east to Highway 141, then go north to Trout Lake.
-Continue 4 miles past the Mt.
+From Vancouver, take Highway 14 East to Highway 141 North to Trout Lake.
+At Trout Lake, continue 4 miles past the Mt.
 Adams Ranger Station to the end of Highway 141.
-Continue west on Forest Road 24 for 2.5 miles.
-The cabin is on the left.
-During winter (December 1 to April 1), park at Atkisson Sno-Park and travel 2.5 miles to the cabin via ski, snowshoe, or snowmobile.
+Turn west on Forest Road 24 and drive 2.5 miles; the cabin is on the left.

 Nearby Campgrounds